otter-sec/uniswap-v4-research/bugs/AccessControl/README.md

 ## Issue

 Since hooks are used to handle supplementary logic for pools, there is a high chance that the hook contract must maintain its own state.
-Similarly, if any malicious parties are able to manipulate the storage within the contract, it might lead to exploitable bugs.
+Similarly, if any malicious parties are able to manipulate the storage within the contract, it may bring exploitable bugs.

-A common source of contract mismanagement is lack of access control.
-In the context of univ4 hooks, we have several external facing functions (hooks) that should only be called by the `PoolManager`.
-If any of those functions modify the hook contract state but does not limit its caller, attackers may directly call them leading to unexpected manipulation of contract state.
+A common source of contract mismanagement is a lack of access control.
+In the context of Uniswap v4 hooks, we have several external facing functions (hooks) that should only be called by the `PoolManager`.
+If any of those functions modify the hook contract state but do not limit its caller, attackers may directly call them, resulting in unexpected manipulation of the contract state.

-We present a minimal example of this in [VulnHook.sol](./VulnHook.sol), where the `swapCnt` counter is used to track total swaps performed on the `Pool`, but can be manipulated by users who directly call `beforeSwap` due to lack of access control.
+We present a minimal example of this in [VulnHook.sol](./VulnHook.sol), where the `swapCnt` counter tracks total swaps performed on the `Pool`, but is manipulatable by users who directly call `beforeSwap` due to lack of access control.

 ## Mitigation